Shuqin2025/ssge-website/concepts/Canon.md

 # SSGE Canon

-The official theoretical foundation of the Structured Semantic Governance Engine.
+**The Official Theoretical Foundation of the Structured Semantic Governance Engine**

 ---